cloudmesh-community/book/chapters/in/aws-elasticbeanstalk.md

 #### Instance settings

 You can assign public IP address to your EC2 instances from this section.
-Howver this action is discourage and the application should be accesible only the load balancers.
+Howrver this action is discouraged and the application should be accesible only through the load balancers.

 User can select the subnet(s) to be used for the application servers across different availability zones.